-In an imbalance netting cooperation the activation of aFRR is optimised by netting the aFRR demand of all participating control areas, striving for the best possible avoidance of counter activation.
-If aFRR needs to be activated in one control area in order to compensate for a lack of energy, and if at the same time aFRR needs to be activated in another participating control area to compensate for a surplus of energy, cross-border optimisation is executed before the activation of national aFRR.
+In an imbalance netting cooperation the activation of aFRR is optimized by netting the aFRR demand of all participating control areas.
+This means that opposing activations of aFRR shall be avoided.
+This cross-border optimization takes place whenever aFRR needs to be activated in one or more control area to compensate for a lack of energy and at the same time aFRR needs to be activated in another participating control area to balance a surplus of energy.

 Figure 2: Real-time model of data flows in an Imbalance Netting Cooperation

-APG determines the opportunity price per time unit (TU) based on volume-weighted average prices of activated aFRR, separately for imports and exports.
+APG determines the opportunity price per time unit based on volume-weighted average prices of activated aFRR, separately for imports and exports.

-Further information on the opportunity prices of the participating TSOs in IGCC can be found here: https://www.entsoe.eu/network_codes/eb/imbalance-netting/
+Further information on opportunity prices of the participating TSOs in the IGCC can be found here: https://www.entsoe.eu/network_codes/eb/imbalance-netting/

 The settlement prices are calculated separately for each 15-minute interval, resulting in the final basis for the settlement process together with the exchanged volumes per TSO.
 The settlement prices are calculated in a transparent and fair way for all participating TSOs.
 They are determined as the average of all TSOs’ opportunity prices weighted by the respective exchanged volumes per TSO.